Tachyon711/welcomehome/README.md

 Hiromasa Ono

 [^1]: @Konpeki事実.
 All rights reversed.
-[^2]: This file is not copyrighted.
+[^2]: This repository is not copyrighted.
 That is, with the exception of "leaf.svg" from DBCLS, which is under CC BY 4.0.
 [^3]: Please provide attributions upon distribution.
 Other than that, please do what you will.